Electroconvulsive Therapy (ECT)

 It is important to have follow-up treatment with medicine or maintenance ECT to reduce the risk of relapse.

 In rare cases, ECT may increase blood pressure, cause changes in heart rhythm, or produce seizures that last longer than expected.
-These physiologic changes typically occur right away after the ECT treatment and can be managed by health professionals doing the procedure, if needed.
+These physiologic changes typically occur right away after the ECT treatment and can be managed by the health professionals doing the procedure, if needed.
 Often, though, these changes resolve quickly without treatment.

 Other side effects of ECT may include headaches, muscle pain, nausea, and short-term and possibly long-term memory problems.